jason-weirather/cio-mass-cytometry/README.md

 ### [notebooks/05 - Python - Generate cluster template.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/05%20-%20Python%20-%20Generate%20cluster%20template.ipynb)

 Take the CATALYST outputs and produce a worksheet of unlabled clusters and generating figures.

+### *Not shown in notebook:* Accurately annote all clusters in the in the over-clustered excel sheet.

+We recommend working with an immunologist to complete this section.

 ## Stage 2 (To run CATALYST and with labeled clusters)